 Those who’ve experienced rescuing reptiles or nursing ill pets back to health recommend the use.
-They’ve seen firsthand how UVB light exposure speeds up recovery and improves the appetite.
+They’ve seen firsthand how UVB light exposure speeds up recovery and improves appetite.

-UVB and also UVA lighting promote longevity because the light exposure is quite the same as what your pet gets in its natural habitat.
+UVB and UVA lighting promote longevity because the light exposure is quite the same as what your pet gets in its natural habitat.

 1. Size of Enclosure

 Some products are only effective up to a certain size.
-Consider the width and height of your tank, cage, or terrarium and purchase a wattage and lamp type that will be most effective for your setup.
+Consider the width and height of your bearded dragon tank, cage, or terrarium and purchase a wattage and lamp type that will be most effective for your setup.